-Before mentioning any further, a word of caution would be to prepare yourself extensively for this hike, as it will take a heavy toll on your physical stamina because of the long distances and some challenging sections.
+Before mentioning any further, a word of caution would be to prepare yourself extensively for this hike, as hiking takes a heavy toll on your physical stamina because of the long distances and some challenging sections.

-The entire hike spans over 7.9 kilometers, and the best seasons for visiting here are from March to November.
+The hike spans 7.9 kilometers, and the best seasons for visiting here are from March to November.

 The interesting fact about this Hike is that it begins from the top of the mountain and takes you on a downward journey into the heart of the forest, with incredible waterfalls, green fields, creeks, and rocks.